towolf/towolf.github.com/docs/PsychGLImageProcessing/PsychImaging.markdown

   done, so obviously neither mode 10 nor any other mode can be used without interference.

-  Only use this function for mirroring onto the 2nd head of a dual\-head graphics card under MacOS/X, or if you need to mirror onto a 2nd head on MS\-Windows and can't use "desktop spanning" mode on Windows to achieve dual display output.
+  Only use this function for mirroring onto the 2nd head of a dual-head graphics card under MacOS/X, or if you need to mirror onto a 2nd head on MS-Windows and can't use "desktop spanning" mode on Windows to achieve dual display output.
 If possible on your setup and OS, rather use 'MirrorDisplayToSingleSplitWindow' \(see below\).
-That mode should work well on dual\-head graphics cards on MS\-Windows or GNU/Linux, as well as in conjunction with a hardware display splitter attached to a single head on any operating system.
+That mode should work well on dual-head graphics cards on MS-Windows or GNU/Linux, as well as in conjunction with a hardware display splitter attached to a single head on any operating system.
 It has the advantage of consuming less memory and compute ressources, so it is potentially faster or provides